CLI utilities and coding tools#

 nohup gdalinfo example.tif

 All console outputs will be redirected to a nohup.out in your home directory, but the execution will be running in the background.
-Thus, you will be able to safely close the terminal or even the browser window without killing your process (for more information about nohup, see this article.
+You will be able to safely close the terminal or even the browser window without interrupting the process (for more information about nohup, see this article).

 Coding tools#